Suomen-Palikkayhteiso-ry/brand/BRICK_README.md

 - **Adaptive Brick Sizing**: Automatically chooses between 1×1 and 2×2 bricks based on pixel patterns for optimal appearance

+- **Subtitle Preservation**: "Full" logos (with subtitle "Suomen Palikkayhteisö ry") preserve the subtitle as vector text while blockifying only the main "SPY" title

 - **No Shading**: Uses only original logo RGB colors without any opacity variations or color manipulation

 - **Hairline Borders**: 0.5px black borders at 30% opacity between bricks